fluent/fluentd-docs-gitbook/how-to-guides/syslog-influxdb.md

 $ sudo systemctl start chronograf
 ```

-Then, go to localhost:8888 \(or wherever you are hosting Chronograf\) to access Chronograf's web console which is the successor of InfluxDB's web console.
+Then, go to localhost:8888 \(or wherever you are hosting Chronograf\) to access Chronograf's web console which is the successor to InfluxDB's web console.

 Create a database called `test`.
 This is where we will be storing `syslog` data: